If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 4. Scotch Sour

-All you’ll need is scotch whiskey, lemon juice, simple syrup, an egg white, and a couple of dashes of angostura bitters.
+All you’ll need is to mix the spirit with lemon juice, simple syrup, an egg white, and a couple of dashes of Angostura bitters.

 5. Rusty Nail